Equilibrium States for Center Isometries: Measures along foliations

 \paragraph{Strong absolute continuity of the quasi-invariant section} It turns out that the quasi-invariance of $\mu$ implies that is strongly absolutely continuous.
-We keep the hypotheses of the previous part and denote for $x\in M$, $\mu_x=\mu_{F(x)}$.
-By quasi-invariance we get
+We keep working with $\nu, \mu$ as in previous part, that is \begin{itemize} \item $\nu$ is appropriate for $f$, \item $\mu$ is quasi-invariant with Jacobian $e^{P-\varphi}$, and in the closure of the positive cone generated by $\{\nu^n\}_{n\geq 0}$. \end{itemize}